 During and after a wildfire, we want to help ensure your safety.
 We will also prioritize restoring service in wildfire zones as soon as it is safely possible.
 And for those who lose their home or business to a wildfire, we're here to help in the rebuilding process.
-This information is for customers impacted by the Carr, Mendocino Complex or Ferguson fires.

 View our map for current outage details.
 The map is updated automatically every 15 minutes.